shamanskyh/SimpleMerge/README.md

 Load the CSV file in SimpleMerge then fill out the template email.
 Use the header value enclosed in percent signs wherever you want to use a value from the CSV file.

-For example, if your table looks like this:
+For example, if your table looks like this...
 <pre><code>| firstName      | lastName | emailAddress            | title          |
 |----------------|----------|-------------------------|----------------|
 | Michael        | Bluth    | michael@bluth.com       | President      |